soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/protect-sharepoint-online-files-with-office-365-labels-and-dlp.md

 In this phase, you create and then publish your determined labels for the different levels of information protection.

-To create the labels, you can use the Office 365 Admin center or Microsoft PowerShell.
+To create the labels, you can use the Microsoft 365 admin center or Microsoft PowerShell.

-### Create Office 365 labels with the Office 365 Admin center
+### Create Office 365 labels with the Microsoft 365 admin center

 1. Sign in to the Office 365 portal with an account that has the Security Administrator or Company Administrator role.
 For help, see [Where to sign in to Office 365](https://support.office.com/Article/Where-to-sign-in-to-Office-365-e9eb7d51-5430-4929-91ab-6157c5a050b4).